ELEVATE-Project/documents/src/docusaurus/docs/signing-up-as-a-mentee.md

 3. Select **Mentee** and tap **Continue**.

-4. Enter your Name, Email Id, and Password.
+4. Enter your Name, Email ID, and Password.

     >:::note
->Enter the correct email id.
+    >Enter the correct email ID.

 5. Tap on **Sign up as Mentee**.

-6. Enter the OTP sent to your email and tap **Verify and Login**.
+6. Enter the OTP sent to your registered email ID and tap **Verify and Login**.

      >:::tip
      >To receive a new OTP, tap **Resend OTP** or **If You Didn’t Receive the OTP!**.